gro-ove/ac-server-wrapper/README.md

 node acServerWrapper.js -e ACSERVERDIR/acServer ACSERVERDIR/presets/PRESET
 ```

-*I’m not really familiar with Linux, and with Node.JS, sorry.*
+Also, you could use [forever](https://github.com/foreverjs/forever) to keep the server running in the background for as long as you want.
+But I’m not really familiar with Linux, and with Node.JS, there might be better ways.

 ### In action